CRaC/docs/README.md

 ### org.crac

-`jdk.crac` API is available only in JDKs and JREs with C/RaC implementation.
+`jdk.crac` API is available only in JDKs and JREs with CRaC implementation.
 So an arbitrary Java distribution will not be able to build and run a code that uses this API.

-[org.crac](https://github.com/org-crac/org.crac) is designed to provide smooth C/RaC adoption.
+[org.crac](https://github.com/org-crac/org.crac) is designed to provide smooth CRaC adoption.
-It allows a C/RaC-aware application to be built and run on any Java8+ implementation.
+It allows a CRaC-aware application to be built and run on any Java8+ implementation.

 For compile-time, `org.crac` API totally mirrors `jdk.crac` API.

-For runtime, org.crac uses reflection to detect C/RaC implementation availability.
+For runtime, org.crac uses reflection to detect CRaC implementation availability.
 If the one is presented, all requests to `org.crac` are passed to the `jdk.crac`.
-It the one is not available, all requests are forwarded to a dummy implementation that allows an application to run but not to use C/RaC:
+It the one is not available, all requests are forwarded to a dummy implementation that allows an application to run but not to use CRaC:
 * resources can be registered for notification,
 * checkpoint request fails with an exception.